Best Data Removal Service 2026DeleteMe vs Incogni vs OneRep vs OfflistMe

 What is the cheapest data removal service?

-Among the four major services, OfflistMe is the lowest-cost option at $5 for basic access (one-time, no subscription).
+Among the four major services, OfflistMe is the lowest-cost option with a free tier and paid plans starting at $7 (one-time, no subscription).
 DeleteMe costs $129/year (individual), Incogni costs $95.88/year Standard (billed annually), and OneRep costs $99.95/year.
 The cost difference is significant if you only need one-time coverage rather than ongoing monitoring.
 However, subscription services provide continuous re-removal as data reappears, which one-time services do not.
+Additionally, OfflistMe does not charge extra for covering family members, family members can use the same paid version for free.

 Do data removal services require a government ID?